Settles Street Mews

 With its previous incarnation as both warehouse and car repair works, the site located in East London’s Whitechapel was disused for sometime before the team at Zachary Pulman Design Studio undertook the development.

-The concept, with its stylised, fin-like abutments and basement light wells, complete with gardens, is a brave and characteristically modern approach to the terraced mews brief and a prime example of how the team at Zachary Pulman Design Studio seeks to utilise sound design a contemporary flair in each one of our projects.
+The concept, with its stylised, fin-like abutments and basement light wells, complete with gardens, is a brave and characteristically modern approach to the terraced mews brief and a prime example of how the team incorporated sound design solutions in each of the projects.

 Location: Settles Street, Whitechapel, London

 Scale: 9 Bay Terrace comprising 5 Houses & 6 Apartments

 Client: Noble House Properties

 Design Team: Zachary Pulman, Ranbir Lal, Mike Morris